Bee Haven Guiding Principles:

 Provide a water source for bees

 Provide a year-round, clean source of water for bees.
 This can be a river, pond, irrigation system, rainwater collection system or smaller scale system such as a bird bath.
 A bird bath filled with stones (for pollinators to use a a drinking ledge)—filled with water far enough that they can still use the stones as a base to stand on while drinking—is perfect for pollinators!
 We demonstrated an example of this method here.
-Shallow water sources can provide more than enough water for bees, without creating mosquitoes breeding grounds.
+Shallow water sources can provide more than enough water for bees, without creating mosquito breeding grounds.

 Provide a shelter for bees

 Leave some ground undisturbed and untilled, as well as some dead trees, sticks and plants on the property for wild bees to nest in.

 Join the movement, sign our pledge, create your own pesticide-free, flowering bee haven and do your part to become the change!
 With these four simple actions you can make a tremendous positive impact for bees and other pollinators, as well as our overall global environment!